opauth/google/README.md

 =============
 [Opauth][1] strategy for Google authentication.

-Implemented based on https://developers.google.com/accounts/docs/OAuth2 using OAuth 2.0
+Implemented based on https://developers.google.com/accounts/docs/OAuth2 using OAuth 2.0.

+Opauth is a multi-provider authentication framework for PHP.

 Getting started
 ----------------